kurogosane1/ElectronNoteTaking/README.md

 `yarn build`

 in some cases you may need to use `sudo` to run as administrator.
-If you've downloaded this code and run `yarn build` it shall build itself according to the operating system you are using.
-So in my case I was using linux.
-If you want to run it on a MacOS then run the command on a mac computer and itshall build a MacOS version and vice versa for Windows.
+If you've downloaded this code and run `yarn build` it shall build itself according to the operating system you are using and would create a `dist` folder where the app would be located.
+So in my case I was using Ubuntu Budgie Linux OS.
+If you want to run it on a MacOS then run the command on a mac computer and it shall build a MacOS version and vice versa for Windows.

 You need install `Electron-icon-builder` inorder for you to have icons that would work with this app however, I learnt that it doesn't work on linux and works on the other two OS for some reason.
 Thats why I was unable to add the icons however you can add them later on yourself under asset icon.